vuesdata/vuesdata.github.io/source/index.html.md

 let api = kittn.authorize('meowmeowmeow');
 ```

-> Make sure to replace `meowmeowmeow` with your API key.
+> Make sure to replace `meowmeowmeow` with your API key from RapidAPI.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).
+To authenticate, you have to use the RapidAPI API token/API.
+Once you subscribe to the plan of API trail/paid, RapidAPI provides you with a API Key/Token to access all the API on our platform.
+You can generate a API/token key for a new app from your Developer Control Panel of RapidAPI <a href='https://rapidapi.com/developer/'>https://rapidapi.com/developer/</a>.

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+RapidAPI expects for the API key to be included in all API requests to the server in a header that looks like the following:

 `Authorization: meowmeowmeow`